The #1 SEO Mistake Business Owners Make and How to Fix It

 About Founding Females®

-The mission of Founding Females® is to help build a better future for female entrepreneurs through education, encouragement, and shared wisdom.
+The mission of Founding Females® is to help women build thriving businesses.
 We create safe spaces for women to share business challenges and receive peer support.

 Founding Females® was founded by small business educator, Francie Hinrichsen.
 She believes anyone with a dream on their heart can pull up a seat to change the world through entrepreneurship.
 Click to learn more about working with Francie.